AMRmicrobiology/WGS-Analysis-VariantCalling/README.md

 -profile: Specifies the execution profile (docker, singularity or local).

 --genome_name_db (only for --mode novo): Name of the organism that will name the databse in SnpEFF.

+--wildtype_code (oly for --mode novo): Defines the sample that will be taken as reference.

 --personal_ref (only for --mode reference): Path to the bacterial reference genome FASTA file.